 Florida has a time limit within which a motorcycle accident claim must be filed, known as the statute of limitations.
-A personal injury case must be filed within four years of the accident, while a wrongful death claim must be filed within two years of the death.Contact a Fort Myers Lawyer for Your Motorcycle Accident Case
+A personal injury case must be filed within 4 years of the accident, while a wrongful death claim must be filed within 2 years of the death.Our Legal Team

-The Fort Myers motorcycle accident attorneys at Lusk, Drasites & Tolisano can help you evaluate your options and protect your rights if you have been hurt in a broadside collision.
+The motorcycle accident attorneys at Lusk, Drasites, & Tolisano can help you evaluate your options and protect your rights if you have been hurt in a broadside collision.
 These crashes often force victims to deal with daunting injuries that can be painful, stressful, and extremely costly to treat.
 With years of experience, we understand the nuances of this area of law and can put our knowledge to use in your case.
-Our motor vehicle collision attorneys also serve victims in cities such as Naples, Port Charlotte, Lehigh Acres, and Sarasota.
-Call us toll-free at (800) 283-7442 or contact us through our online form to set up a free consultation.

 Our motorcycle accident attorneys serve victims and their families near Cape Coral, Fort Myers, and Naples.
 To request your free legal consultation with one of our Florida motorcycle accident lawyers, call us toll free at (800) 283-7442.